K-Sato1995/gatsbyBlog/content/posts/Implement-authentication-from-scratch/index.md

 # Authorization

-Add the mothos to the author controller.
+Add the following methods to the author controller.

 ```ruby
 class AuthorsController < ApplicationController